Current Projects

 SPARK Study

-We are currently recruiting and following Black men who have sex with men (BMSM; n = 500) in the southeastern United States.
+We are following Black men who have sex with men (BMSM; n = 500) in the southeastern United States.
 This study seeks to understand barriers of stigma as they relate to PrEP use among substance-using BMSM.
 Over 18-months participants complete assessments every 2 months and HIV/STI testing and dry blood spot testing for TFV-DP every 3 months.
 During this time participants also meet with a health counselor to address barriers to accessing PrEP and to address the challenges of stigma and substance use as they relate to PrEP linkage, uptake, adherence, and persistence.
 The study is funded by the National Institute on Drug Abuse, 1R01DA053168-01.

 LINK Project

-We are currently collecting data from Black men who have sex with men (BMSM; n = 500) to test a stigma-focused intervention that aims to increase HIV/STI testing uptake among BMSM.
+We recently completed collecting data from Black men who have sex with men (BMSM; n = 500) to test a stigma-focused intervention that aims to increase HIV/STI testing uptake among BMSM.
 The intervention includes components of online HIV/STI stigma focused counseling and at-home self-administered HIV and STI test assessments at 3, 6, and 12 month follow-ups.
 This study is funded by the National Institute on Drug Abuse, 5R01MH109409-05.

 LGBTQ+ Hookup Study